Hagtronics/Visual-Folder-And-Folder-Size-Scanner/README.md

 Let’s examine the facts,

-I sent this program loose on the entire 190,000 ‘User’ directory of my PC.
+I sent this program loose on the entire 190,000 ‘User’ directory of my laptop.
 This program took 34 Seconds to complete the task.

 I wrote a similar program in compiled C# .NET 8, and it took 122 Seconds to traverse the same folders!
-I had to add multi-threading parallel-for elements to the C# program which got the time down to 25 Seconds.
+I had to add multi-threading, parallel-for elements to the C# program which got the time down to 25 Seconds.

-Interestingly, the C# Parallel For-Loop also spins up all 12 threads of my notebook to 100%, making the fans start, something the Python program does not do.
+Interestingly, the C# Parallel For-Loop also spins up all 12 threads of my laptop to 100%, making the fans start, something the Python program does not do.
 All that to get a marginal gain.

 Enjoy!